Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 Also known as lead generation, prospecting involves identifying potential buyers to add to the top of your sales funnel.
 These potential buyers can be people who have expressed interest in the product or service that you’re selling, or who might reasonably have interest based on their demographics, industry, or other factors.

-This step of the sales cycle is often done through online research, buying lead lists, or inbound marketing methods.
+This step of the sales cycle is often done through online research, buying lead lists, referral networking, or inbound marketing methods.
 It is best practice to target your ideal buyer persona throughout prospecting efforts.
 This increases the odds that the leads you generate will eventually become closed deals.

 If you’re unsure, our list of 101 Task Ideas for Any Sales Process will help you get started.